diy backup water storage (for condos / apartments)

 As mentioned in prior posts, showers are a nonnegotiable for me.
 Again, baby wipes may do the job for some, but I’m a bit obsessive about my ability to take a shower.
 In fact, I even wrote a song about it on the drive home from a particularly hot and sweaty day of hiking at Enchanted Rock years ago!

 For our first couple of years here, outages were infrequent enough that a camping shower did the trick.
 However, taking a cold, trickle shower out on the balcony at night was really starting to get old so we needed to find a better solution.
 Enter the Ivation handheld battery powered showerhead.
 Now when the water’s out and we want to take a shower, we fill a four gallon bucket about 3/4 of the way, fill it the rest of the way with boiling water and we can enjoy a hot shower in the comfort and privacy of our own bathroom!

 Reading the above you may have wondered where we get water to take a shower if the water’s out.
 Well, I’m glad you asked; we store LOTS of tap water in our emptied drinking water gallon jugs.
 We probably have at least 30 of these filled up and ready to go at any given time.
 For awhile, they were taking over our floor and countertop space which prompted us to put shelves in each of our bathrooms to store them.
 The SINGAYE 5-Tier adjustable storage shelf in particular is ideal for the job because each shelf fits four 1 gallon jugs perfectly.
 We use these jugs not only for showers, but also to refill our “beverage” dispensers.

 diy backup water storage

-I can’t tell you how much of a relief it is has been to have these tools and tactics in place.
+I can’t tell you how much of a relief it is has been to have these simple tools in place.
 Losing water, while still inconvenient, is FAR less disruptive that it was before.
 As always, if you have any favorite tools or tips of your own, please share!